TACHarsis/KP-Cratefiller/README.md

 ## How to use

 It's a mod!
-Either you know how to build it yourself or you can just [get it from the Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2869863861).
+This branch has to be built manually, tho.
+[You can get the 1.2 branch from the Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2869863861), though.
+See [1.2 Branch](https://github.com/TACHarsis/KP-Cratefiller/blob/KPCF-v1.2.0) for more information
 Check the Addon Options to set it up to your liking.

 ## How to use with KP Liberation